Killing of Oscar Grant: Dellums' appearance and rioting flare up

 As the rioting moved east toward Lake Merritt, Oakland Mayor Ron Dellums and Larry Reid held an impromptu press conference at 14th and Jackson Streets, along the spine of the rioting, and called for the crowd to disperse peacefully.
 Dellums peacefully marched with the crowd back West along 14th Street to the steps of City Hall, where he attempted to address the crowd.
 After the crowd reacted negatively, he cut the meeting short and entered City Hall.

 Demonstrators continued through City Hall Plaza, with angry splinter groups of rioters smashing the windows of Oakland Police Department's Internal Affairs and Recruiting Office at the east side of 250 Frank Ogawa Plaza.
 Windows of police cruisers parked outside the offices were also smashed.

 The protesters continued east along 17th Street, crossing Broadway and Franklin, where rioters broke numerous storefront windows, before continuing back into Lakeside, lighting discarded Christmas trees on fire.
 Police continued their efforts to disperse the crowds, and rioting continued on Broadway downtown.

-The rioting wound down around 10:40 p.m. in the vicinity of 20th Street and Broadway outside the Paramount Theater, where police detained around 80 individuals for various offenses.
+The rioting wound down around 10:40 p.m. in the vicinity of 20th Street and Broadway outside the Paramount Theatre, where police detained around 80 individuals for various offenses.
 Most were cited and released for complaints which include inciting a riot, vandalism, assault on a police officer, and arson.
 Police recovered two handguns from the rioters.
 Around 120 people in total were arrested for offenses arising from the protests during the course of the evening.
 Two have been charged to date.

-Fruitvale, Lake Merritt, and 12th Street BART stations were temporarily shut down at various points during the evening.
+Fruitvale, Lake Merritt, and 12th Street Oakland City Center BART stations were temporarily shut down at various points during the evening.

 Numerous media photographers and videographers, both affiliated and independent, filmed the scene from close proximity on the ground.
 Media helicopters shot video of developments from overhead, which were broadcast in real time on local television stations.